Planet Earth II director, Chadden Hunter, is coming to London to share his funny and fascinating stories of working on the show.

 Chadden will share his stories of living amongst baboons in the Ethiopian highlands, scuba-diving underneath the Antarctic ice-cap, having his cabin ripped apart by grizzly bears, and working alongside Sir David Attenborough himself.
 There’ll be hilarious anecdotes, never-before-seen footage and an insight into whether the BBC series actually does anything to help conservation.
 There’ll even be a world exclusive sneak preview of his latest Attenborough project, One Planet: Seven Worlds, that’s due to air later this year.

-The talk will take place at the brilliant Genesis Cinema in east London on Tuesday April 9, so you can enjoy the captivating footage on the big screen.
+The unmissable talk will take place at the brilliant Genesis Cinema in east London on Tuesday, May 21st, so you can enjoy the captivating footage on the big screen.

-Early bird tickets cost £10 and will go up to £15 in the final release.
-There’s also a VIP package for £25 and these ticket holders will get the chance to meet Chadden himself (and even take a cheeky selfie).
+Early bird tickets have sold out already, but standard tickets are on sale for £16 – find them here.
+There’s also a VIP package for £30 and these ticket holders will get the chance to meet Chadden himself (and even take a cheeky selfie).